 The Picanto received a mid-life facelift in 2020 in the South Korean market (where it is marketed as the Kia Morning) following its reveal in January 2017.
 It features a fresher design, new safety features, a bigger infotainment system and enhanced fuel efficiency.
 The lifecycle of the Picanto is 6-7 years, hence the Kia model would be the first to transition to the fourth generation in 2023.

 The timeline for the fourth generation i10 is mid-2025, which is when a pure electric version is expected to touch down.
 Ashley Andrew, Hyundai Motor UK managing director, has told the media that 75% of the UK lineup has an electrified option at the moment, and it would go to 100% in 2025.
 He was referring to the impending electrification of Hyundai’s smaller cars which include the i10 and the i20 as this decade unfolds.

-Hyundai Motor Group confirmed this year that it will introduce 44 electrified models by 2025, including 11 dedicated BEV models.
-From 24 electrified models in 2019, it will expand the lineup to 44 models by 2025, to include 13 hybrids, 6 plug-in hybrids, 23 battery electric and 2 fuel-cell electric vehicles.
-A new dedicated Hyundai EV architecture is coming up that will support models from 2024.
+Hyundai Motor Group will introduce 44 electrified models by 2025, including 11 dedicated BEV models.
+From 24 electrified models in 2019, it will expand the lineup to include 13 hybrids, 6 plug-in hybrids, 23 battery electric and 2 fuel-cell electric vehicles.

-Come mid-decade, one can expect the fourth generation Hyundai i10 & i20 (and the Kia brand counterparts Kia Picanto & Kia Rio) to spawn battery-electric variants with a range of over 300 km/charge in the real world close to the price of the gasoline version.
+Come mid-decade, one can expect the fourth generation Hyundai i10 & i20 (and the Kia brand counterparts Kia Picanto & Kia Rio) to spawn battery-electric variants with a range of over 300 km/charge in the WLTP cycle at a price similar to the gasoline version.